 - Use a private email address for internal messages.
 Don’t let it be known to anyone except the most important correspondents.

 - Have anti-malware software installed on computers that receive email, and keep it up to date.

 - Be especially wary of any message that asks the recipient to download software or take unusual steps to open a document.
 It’s almost never necessary to install a new application or browser add-on to conduct business communication.

-- Use DMARC records to authenticate email sent from trusted locations.
-This won't prevent spoofed messages from being sent, but it will help filters to identify them.
+- Use DMARC records to authenticate emails sent from trusted locations.
+This won’t prevent spoofed messages from being sent, but it will help filters to identify them.

 - Use two-factor authentication for important accounts.
-Stealing a password by itself won't give a phisher access to accounts which are protected that way.
-Victims who think they've let their password be compromised will have time to change it.
+Stealing a password by itself won’t give phisher access to accounts that are protected that way.
+Victims who think they’ve let their password be compromised will have time to change it.

 - If an email message requests an unusual action, such as a wire transfer to an unfamiliar bank account, use out-of-band communication such as a phone call to confirm the request.

 - Make sure browsers and other software are up to date.
 Having the latest browser makes it less vulnerable to malicious pages and attachments.